magentabusiness/magentabusiness.github.io/_includes/templates/edge/install/windows-configure-edge.md

     rpc:
       host: "${CLOUD_RPC_HOST:PUT_YOUR_CLOUD_IP}"
       ssl:
-        # Set to 'true' if using thingsboard.cloud or if you have configured a TLS connection on your Server; set to 'false' otherwise.
+        # Set to 'true' if using iothub.magenta.at or if you have configured a TLS connection on your Server; set to 'false' otherwise.
         enabled: "${CLOUD_RPC_SSL_ENABLED:true/false}"
 ```
 {% else %}